Two subtle problems with over-representation analysis

 Human gene sets were obtained from MSigDB v2023.2 [18], and included KEGG Medicus [16], Reactome [29], Wikipathways [30], MicroRNA targets from miRdb [31], transcription factor targets from GTRD [32], Gene Ontology (GO) [17], Human Phenotype Ontology (HPO) [33], Cell markers and Hallmark pathways [18].
 To demonstrate the background problem, differentially expressed genes with FDR<0.05 were subset, with separate lists for up and downregulated genes.
 If fewer than 200 genes met this criterion, then the 200 genes with the smallest p-values were selected, as suggested by a previous report [34].
 These gene lists were subjected to ORA using clusterProfiler’s enricher function v4.12.0, using a minimum set size of 5 and a no maximum set size.

 To systematically assess the impact of the background problem, we conducted ORA with clusterProfiler using the different gene set libraries described above for the seven RNA-seq datasets.
 ClusterProfiler was used with the same parameters as above, and we devised a simple workaround to the background problem, which is to append the entire background list as a gene set to the library.
 This forces clusterProfiler to retain all background genes.
-The ORA analyses were then filtered for significant sets using an FDR threshold of 0.05.
+The ORA results were then filtered for significant sets using an FDR threshold of 0.05.
 Jaccard index was used to compare original and corrected analyses.

 Examining the FDR problem